riezebosch/Unmockable/README.md

 ```

 **Remark:** The expressions are compiled on every invocation so it'll affect performance.
-I tried to add caching here but that turns out not te be a sinecure.
+I tried to add caching here, but that turns out not to be a sinecure.

 ### Intercept